afitiskin/react-redux-connect/README.md

 export default connect(MySmartComponent);
 ```

-Example below is the same to following:
+Example above is the same to following:
 ```javascript
 import { connect } from 'react-redux';
 import { actionOne, actionTwo }  from './actions';